 - Small scissors for cutting thread

-- Small embroidery hoop, a 4” is best
+- Small embroidery hoop, a 4” or 6" is best

 - Embroidery floss skeins in various colors

 About Linda SweekAfter a successful 25-year career in marketing, public relations and communications leadership roles, Linda Sweek has had the good fortune of pursuing her passion of fiber and mixed media art for the past five years and starting her own business – Linda Sweek Designs.
 Besides fiber and mixed media artistry, Sweek teaches workshops and is the founder and host of Sew and Sew Retreats.

 She has been privileged to exhibit her work in several juried art shows including the “Second Fiber Arts Biennale: Wisconsin State of the Art” at the Wisconsin Museum of Quilts and Fiber Arts, Alverno College Alumnae Juried Art Shows, Grace Fine Arts Festivals and Milwaukee Third Ward Gallery Night’s.
 Her work is sold in numerous gallery’s and gift shops.
 Awards received include Martha Stewart American Made 2014 Award Nominee, Best of Houzz - 2014 Badge Award Winner and multiple Wisconsin State Fair first, second, third place ribbons in textile categories.